-The Coronavirus Covid-19 pandemic continues to affect all aspects of the lives of all people across the whole planet and will potentially continue to do so for a long time to come.
+The Coronavirus COVID-19 pandemic continues to affect all aspects of the lives of all people across the whole planet and will potentially continue to do so for a long time to come.

 The staff and governors at Stivichall Primary School have a clear, shared understanding of the importance of school and education to children's lives.
-It is our aim to continue to provide the very best educational experience that we can, as safely as we can, and in following the Government guidelines for all children to return to school from September, as we prepare to start the new 2020/21 academic year.
+It is our aim to continue to provide the very best educational experience that we can, as safely as we can, and in following the Government guidelines, for all children to continue to benefit academically, socially and emotionally through coming to school.